Ympact/flux-icons/README.md

 ## Publish config

 You can publish the config file to adjust settings for a specific vendor or add your own vendor.
-For exmaple adjusting the stroke width of outline icons.
+For example adjusting the stroke width of outline icons.
 In case you add your own vendor, please share or make a PR so others can use it too!

 ```cmd